-If you are lucky enough to have an excellent relationship, then you might get a little jealousy thrown your way when your child is old enough to understand what is going on.
+If you are lucky enough to have an excellent relationship, you might get jealous when your child is old enough to understand what is happening.

-Jealously is common, especially if mom or dad is showing someone else the attention your child thinks should be directed only at them.
+Jealousy is common, especially if the mom or dad shows someone else the attention your child thinks should be directed only at them.

 Here is my guide for dealing with this situation, as it is something I’ve gone through!

 Jealousy is a negative emotion when a person does not receive attention and love from someone important to them.